FDA finds fungus in steroid shots, meningitis toll rises

 About 14,000 patients are believed to have been exposed to the potentially tainted NECC steroid and some 97 percent of them have been contacted so far, the FDA and CDC said.

-U.S. Sen. Richard Blumenthal Of Connecticut, who previously called for a criminal investigation of NECC, on Thursday raised new questions about a government contract for medications from NECC’s sister company, Ameridose.
+U.S. Senator Richard Blumenthal Of Connecticut, who previously called for a criminal investigation of NECC, raised new questions on Thursday about a government contract for medications from NECC’s sister company, Ameridose.

 In a letter to the U.S. Department of Defense, he cited a July purchase agreement for specialized medicines between the U.S. Army Medical Command and Ameridose.
 They were intended for use in the neonatal intensive care unit at the Army’s Tripler Medical Center in Honolulu.